gazebosim/sdf_tutorials/pose_frame_semantics/proposal.md

     7.2 Identify the canonical link of the model:

-    7.2.1 Return an error for
+    7.2.1 Return an error if the model does not contain any links or nested models.

-    7.2.1 If `//model/@canonical_link` exists and is not empty, choose the link in this model named by this attribute that was confirmed to exist in step 5.
+    7.2.2 If `//model/@canonical_link` exists and is not empty, choose the link in this model named by this attribute that was confirmed to exist in step 5.

-    7.2.2 Otherwise (i.e. if the `//model/@canonical_link` attribute
-          does not exist or is an empty string `""`), if the model contains links, choose the first link.

     7.2.3 Otherwise (i.e. if the `//model/@canonical_link` attribute
           does not exist or is an empty string `""`), if the model contains links, choose the first link.

+    7.2.4 Otherwise (i.e. if the `//model/@canonical_link` attribute
+          does not exist or is an empty string `""` and the model contains no links), get the canonical link of the first nested model.
+This can be a recursive process if there are multiple levels of nested models that contain no links.

     7.3 Add a vertex for the implicit `__model__` frame.
 If the model is not static, add an edge connecting this vertex to the